oduwsdl/tweetedat/README.md

 The script can be used for:

-* finding the timestamp of any Snowflake ID or estimating timestamp of any pre-Snowflake ID
+* Finding the timestamp of any Snowflake ID or estimating timestamp of any pre-Snowflake ID
-* creating a test set of pre-Snowflake IDs
+* Creating a test set of pre-Snowflake IDs
-* calcualting error of the test set
+* Calcualting error of the test set

 ### Using CLI Version of Python Script